maltegotransforms/opencti-maltego/README.md

 - Handle errors and display messages in Maltego
 - Add a Maltego machine to generate a knowledge graph from one report
-- Add compatibility with Incident entity added in official STIX2 schemas